Version 2.6: 8 Jun 2020

-They have improved the user interface to match with iPadOS 14.
+They have improved the user interface to match iPadOS 14.
 When creating a new notebook now, you’re prompted to choose whether you want to create a New Page or New freeform page.
 It’s good to define your motives right from the start.
-Long-pressing your document now gives you options to take actions on them:
+Long-pressing your document now gives you options to:

 - Export as text, HTML, PDF or Word.

 For your notebooks you can:

 And for your collections only Edit or Delete.